asdf-format/asdf-standard/docs/source/schemas.rst

 ASDF uses `JSON Schema`_ to perform validation of ASDF files.
 Schema validation of ASDF files serves the following purposes:

-* Ensures conformity with core data types defined by the ASDF Standard.
-ASDF readers can detect whether an ASDF file has been modified in a way that would render it unreadable or unrecognizable.
+* ASDF readers can detect whether an ASDF file has been modified in a way that would render it unreadable or unrecognizable.
 * Enables interoperability between ASDF implementations.
 Implementations that recognize the same schema definitions should be able to interpret files